j-bd/Foodvisor/tomato_allergies/README.md

 ## Discussion:

 I took the decision to offer the possibility to train two differents CNN.
-Indeed, we can have our own CNN that we want to customize during thr R&D process.
+Indeed, we can have our own private CNN that we want to customize during the R&D process.
 Also, for a fast first solution in case of commercial POC for instance, I offered the possibility to use transfer learning.

 The next steps could be :
 * Split tomato type (jus, sauce and full vegetable) to see if it improves detection